Tsunami Sea: Composition

-Musically, Tsunami Sea has been described as a metalcore, alternative metal, and djent album that experiments with spoken word, electronic, drum and bass, industrial metal, alternative rock, pop, electropop, and EDM.
+Musically, Tsunami Sea has been described as a metalcore, progressive metalcore, alternative metal, and djent album that experiments with spoken word, electronic, drum and bass, industrial metal, alternative rock, pop, electropop, and EDM.

 Critical reception

 On Metacritic, a review aggregator site that compiles reviews from mainstream publications and assigns a weighted average score out of 100, Tsunami Sea received a score of 85 based on four critic reviews.
 This score indicated "universal acclaim".
 Tom Carr of The Arts Desk called it "a sonic assault" that is "graceful and beautiful".
 Anne Erickson of Blabbermouth.net wrote, "Spiritbox don't take many chances on "Tsunami Sea", but that makes sense considering that the sound and style they've honed is so popular right now."
 Paul Brown of Wall of Sound also noted that the album was less adventurous than it could have been, but posited that "to some, those signature djent riffs may come across as stale and overused; but...they've simply evolved into a beacon of recognition which helps you identify the group."

 Conversely, several reviewers praised the album for simultaneously exploring new influences and refining their existing sound, although Ben Beaumont-Thomas of The Guardian felt that the "adventurous songcraft occasionally gets the better of them," and wrote that "the production throughout is heavily compressed sometimes to the detriment of the low end."
 James Hickie of Kerrang! and Rich Hobson of Metal Hammer both considered it a worthy follow-up to Eternal Blue.
-Tom Morgan of NME praised the album's mix of heaviness and beauty writing, "The punishing elegance of Spiritbox’s new album will punch a hole through your chest and wrap its aqueous arms around your heart."
+Tom Morgan of NME praised the album's mix of heaviness and beauty, writing, "The punishing elegance of Spiritbox’s new album will punch a hole through your chest and wrap its aqueous arms around your heart."

+The album cover won the 2026 Juno award for Album artwork of the Year; it was presented to art director Kevin Moore and photographer Kyle Joinson.